 Nestled between the Waveney Valley, the cultural delights of Norwich, and Britain's stunning waterland of the Norfolk Broad, South Norfolk is a wonderful area to get away from all the hustle and bustle of everyday city life with plenty to see and do.
-The area is dotted with rich architecture of Saxon and Norman churches including Wymondham's 12th century Abbey.
-Whilst in Wymondham, why not visit their excellent museum or market town?
+Why not hop over the river from Norfolk to Suffolk and visit one of the counties most popular and well known beaches such as Southwold!

 Voted 2013’s Farm of the Year, College Farm has the perfect glamping Norfolk / Suffolk border location on the southerly tip of the Norfolk Broads.
 It’s just a half-hour’s drive to South Norfolk’s well-known beaches and coastal towns, such as Southwold and Walberswick.
-The Daniels love to show – and bottle feed – their lambs when they have them, along with Filly the horse, the herd of cattle grazing on the marshes, and the chickens at the top of the Feather Down field.
+The Daniels love to show – and bottle feed – their lambs when they have them.
+You can also meet Filly the horse, the herd of cattle grazing and the chickens.
 Don’t miss the farm tour on which you can meet them

 Enjoy a wander on the marshes or by the river, and help out with looking after the lambs.
 The communal horse grooming session is always a hit.
 The hay barn is a paradise for energetic children, with bale jumping, tunneling and scope for endless imaginary games.
 There is a trampoline too, next to the climbing frame, swings, and slide.

 Further afield, Bewilderwood, the tree-house adventure park, is just over half an hour’s drive away.
-Norwich has a network of medieval lanes to explore, and more medieval parish churches than any other northern Europe city, as well as two cathedrals and a Norman castle.
+Norwich has a network of medieval lanes to explore.
+More medieval parish churches than any other northern Europe city, as well as two cathedrals and a Norman castle.